 Lastly, I keep track the position of the card in the area it starts, so if it returns to the previous parent it will be placed in the same spot.
 I do that, by comparing the x value of the placeholder with the x value of the other cards and determining its sibling index.

-OnEndDrag
+The OnEndDrag method is called when the player let go of the card.

+Firstly I check if the card is played in the proper area, if the player has the required mana, and if the board is not full.
+Then if all these requirements are true, I withdraw the cost from the players mana pool and I change the parent to the board.
+Then with the command “PlayerManager.PlayCard” I send a command to the server that I played a card.
+With the command I also send some parameters as to what’s the card I played and where I played it too.
+If the board is full, then I place the card back to the hand.

+It should be noted that the player can change the card order of his hand anytime he wishes.
+That’s why I also check if the destination area is the hand.
+If it is I let him reorder the cards as he wishes.

+Lastly, I set the blockRaycast back to true and I destroy the placeholder.

 4.4 GameManager

 The GameManager is a class responsible for the main functionality in the game.
+The GameManager acts like the “dealer” in a game of cards.
+Basically it takes care of providing the players with cards, managing their resources like mana, keeping track the phase the game is in, and changing the turns between the players.
 One of the main things that the GameManager does, is the initialization of some classes.

 Most of the things in our scene like the texts and the drop zones are spawned dynamically when the players connect to each other.
 For that reason I cannot simply assign the variables from the editor.
 So, I assigned every important thing with the appropriate tag and used the FindWithTag command to assign them correctly.
 After that I initialized some of the variables to their first value.